The Unprecedented Clare & Tayshia Bachelorette Drama & Rumors, Explained

 Advertisement

-Not even a month into production, however, some wild rumors about some major changes to this season have come to light.
+Not even a month into production, however, some wild rumors about some major changes to this season have come to light, including one that was recently officially confirmed.

 Here is a breakdown of the speculation happening around season 16.